Kelly Dodd Could Be On The Outs With The ‘RHOC’ Cast For Good, Shannon Beador Teases Feud

 At the end of production non The Real Housewives of Orange County Season 13 last year, Dodd was seen going head-to-head with Vicki Gunvalson at the reunion special over allegations of drug use aimed at Dodd.
 While Dodd denied the reports, and also fired back at Gunvalson for suggesting she wasn’t a good parent, their tension seemed to continue to grow during filming on Season 14.
 Meanwhile, Gunvalson’s friendship with Beador, who she’s feuded with on and off over the past few seasons, grew stronger.

-As Beador explained to Us Weekly, she filmed with Gunvalson a lot earlier this year and when it comes to their friendship with Tamra Judge, she said the “Tres Amigas are alive and well,” despite of Gunvalson’s unexpected demotion.
+As Beador explained to Us Weekly, she filmed with Gunvalson a lot earlier this year.
+When it comes to their friendship with Tamra Judge, she said the “Tres Amigas are alive and well,” despite Gunvalson’s unexpected demotion.

 “I filmed with her a lot,” Beador explained to the magazine.
 “Vicki’s always going to be a part of the show.
 I don’t look at her as not being a full-time Housewife.
 I really don’t.
 She is in the mix.”